Photos by Paul Baker, Stadium Journey

 Capacity: 7,884

 The Silvio O. Conte Forum is the on-campus home of the Boston College men’s and women’s hockey and basketball teams.
-The facility was named for Boston College alumnus and United States congressman Silvio O. Conte.
-Built perpendicular to Alumni Stadium, Conte Forum shares a bank of luxury boxes with the football stadium.
+The facility was named for Boston College alumnus and United States congressmen Silvio O. Conte.
+Built perpendicular to Alumni Stadium, Conte Forum is located on the former site of McHugh Forum, the former home of the Eagles hockey team.

 Food & Beverage 3